cosmelab/ucr-ento-social/README.md

 - UC Riverside Department of Entomology
 - Social Committee volunteers
 - Department faculty and students for feedback
-- UCR IT Services for hosting support
+- GitHub Pages for hosting infrastructure

 ## Contact